Kyle Porter: Return to Tampa Bay

 On July 13, 2018, Porter signed for a second spell with the Tampa Bay Rowdies.
 He made five appearances for Tampa that year.

 York9

 On November 29, 2018, Porter signed with York9 FC of the Canadian Premier League.
 He made his debut for York9 in their inaugural match against Forge FC on April 27, 2019.
 That year, he made 25 league appearances, scoring two goals, and made six appearances in the Canadian Championship.
 On December 9, 2019, Porter re-signed with York for 2020.
 During the shortened 2020 season, he made six appearances, scoring one goal.

 Return to FC Edmonton

 On December 23, 2020, Porter returned to FC Edmonton for the 2021 season.
 In January 2022, Porter departed the club.

 Blue Devils FC

 In 2022, he played for Blue Devils FC in League1 Ontario.
 On August 14, he scored a hat trick against Unionville Milliken SC.
 In December 2022, he retired from professional soccer.

+Scrosoppi

+In 2023, he continued to play at the semi-professional level in League1 Ontario with Scrosoppi FC.